-For example, there’s no rule that says that you have to focus solely on long-term projects.
-Instead, you could leverage those clients to build a solid income base that is more or less guaranteed.
-In turn, this allows you to pursue a limited number of new projects that are of a size and scope that can boost your revenue.
+For example, there’s no rule that you must focus solely on long-term projects.
+Instead, you could leverage those clients to build a solid foundation.
+This allows you to pursue new projects that are of a size and scope that will boost your revenue.

-So, rather than go after every new project, you have the ability to pick and choose the ones that make the most sense for you.
-Cutting out the low-cost/highly-stressful clients keeps your sanity in check while adding to your bottom line.
+So, rather than go after every new project, you can pick and choose the ones that make sense.
+Cutting out the low-cost/highly-stressful clients keeps your sanity in check.
+And you can still add to your bottom line.

-In other words: If you don’t have to battle for each dollar that comes in, you can train your focus on things that will significantly improve your business.
-Running around in circles to book new clients is often counter-productive in this respect.
-As you move from one place to another, you’re simply trying to recapture the same ground over and over.
+In other words: If you don’t have to battle for each dollar, you can focus on the things that will improve your business.
+That’s why running around in circles to book new clients is often counter-productive.
+As you move from one place to another, you’re simply trying to recapture the same ground.

 The Best of Both Worlds

-So, if you’re tired of the vicious cycle of constantly having to line up new clients, think about a different approach.
+So, if you’re tired of the vicious cycle of constantly having to find new clients, think about a different approach.
 It might just take you where you want to go.